-"I am a jealous God", said He, "And I'm calling you to worship Me, Instead of statues carved of stone, or images made of wood or bone...
-For worshipping such idle things will end in death and all it brings, So this commandment I will give: Worship Me, and you will live.
+The Jealous Suitor "I am a jealous God", said He, "And I'm calling you to worship Me, Instead of statues carved of stone, or images made of wood or bone...
+For worshiping such idle things will end in death and all it brings, So this commandment I will give: Worship Me, and you will live.
 Listen, please, and don't ignore; a thousand generations more Will feel the love I have because it's you that I am jealous FOR.

 To buy my latest book, Real People, Real Christmas: Thirty-one Days Discovering the Hidden Treasures of the Christmas Story, go here: https://www.amazon.com/gp/product/1729034918/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1